 forms of mechanised transport produce greenhouse gases and consume fossil fuels either directly or indirectly.
 Where there is a need to travel, the Plan will seek to cater for this need in an environmentally optimal manner.
 This would imply a higher percentage use of cycling in the GDA.
 This is a more sustainable form of travel with no greenhouse gas production. % of persons cycling to work/leisure activities/education % of transport related CO2 emissions.
 24. Ensure that any new development along coastal areas takes into account the impacts of sea level rise/increased storm occurrence and coastal erosion.
-Where cycle routes are proposed in coastal areas that may be susceptible to flooding due to sea level rise or increased storm occurrence which may result in coastal erosion, the design of the cycle route will take these issues into consideration.
-Number of occurrences of coastal flooding in areas where coastal routes are proposed.
-Monitor level of coastal erosion.
-Soils and Geology 25.
+Where cycle routes are proposed in coastal areas that may be susceptible to flooding due to sea level rise or increased storm occurrence which may result in coastal erosion, the design of the cycle route will take these issues into consideration. flooding in areas where coastal Soils and Geology 25.
 To minimise negative impacts on important and vulnerable soils resources used for agricultural purposes.
-This Objective is focused on the conservation of important and vulnerable soils which are used for agricultural production.
-Qualitative assessment of effects on important agricultural soil resources.
-26. To reduce consumption of construction material and generation of construction waste as part of the development if the cycle network.
+This Objective is focused on the conservation of important and vulnerable soils which are used for agricultural production. on important agricultural soil 26.
+To reduce consumption of construction material and generation of construction waste as part of the development if the cycle network.
 This Objective is designed to reduce the overall need for new construction materials and to reduce the generation of construction wastes as part of the construction of transport infrastructure projects.
 Ways to achieve this Objective include greater reuse of demolition and construction materials reuse and recycling.
 Qualitative assessment of construction resources saved due to recycling and reuse.
-27. Ensure the remediation of Where excavation of soils is considered Qualitative assessment of the contaminated soils removed as part of any cycle route to facilitate cycle route construction, measures should be included to address remediation of any potential contaminated lands identified amount of contaminated soil removed as part of the development of the cycle network.
-28. To avoid or, where infeasible, minimise impacts to protected and designated geological and geomorphological sites.
+27. Ensure the remediation of Where excavation of soils is considered Qualitative assessment of the contaminated soils removed as part of any cycle route to facilitate cycle route construction, measures should be included to address remediation of any potential contaminated lands identified removed as part of the 28.
+To avoid or, where infeasible, minimise impacts to protected and designated geological and geomorphological sites.
 The focus of this Objective is to minimise impacts to protected and designated geological and geomorphological sites, which may arise as a result of transport infrastructure projects.
 Proximity to and land take from designated sites.
 Material assets 29.
 To protect public assets and infrastructure.
 This Objective covers a wide-range of 'on the ground' resources, such as public open spaces, parks and recreational areas; public buildings and services; utility infrastructure (electricity, gas, telecommunications, water supply, wastewater infrastructure etc.).
 These may be impacted by the development of future cycle routes in some areas.
 Qualitative assessment of effects on important material assets.
 30. To reduce the fossil fuel demand by the transport sector.
-This Objective is focused on the rising demand for fossil fuels for transport- related proposals and activities.
+This Objective is focused on the rising demand for fossil fuels for transport-related proposals and activities.
 Fossil fuels are an important non-renewable asset from an economic, environmental and social point of view for the State.
-Reducing fossil fuel consumption will make a contribution to addressing the issue of fuel security, a significant issue as Ireland is heavily dependent on the importation of fossil fuels.
-A qualitative assessment of the likely potential impacts from changes in travel behaviour.
-31. To assist with the reuse and regeneration of brownfield sites.
-The basis for this Objective is to promote the reuse and regeneration of previously Qualitative assessment on the potential to increase brownfield developed brownfield sites instead of undeveloped greenfield sites, especially those close to key transport corridors and large centres of population in the GDA. reuse.
+Reducing fossil fuel consumption will make a contribution to addressing the issue of fuel security, a significant issue as Ireland is heavily dependent on the importation of fossil fuels. likely potential impacts from 31.
+To assist with the reuse and regeneration of brownfield sites.
+The basis for this Objective is to promote the reuse and regeneration of previously developed brownfield sites instead of undeveloped greenfield sites, especially those close to key transport corridors and large centres of population in the GDA. reuse.
 Cultural heritage (architectural and archaeological heritage) 32.
-To avoid or, where infeasible, minimise impacts to designated cultural, architectural and archaeological resources.
-This Objective is focused on minimising impacts to designated cultural, architectural and archaeological resources which include Architectural Conservation Areas (ACAs), Protected Structures and structures and zones of archaeological interest listed on the Record of Monuments and Places (RMPs) which may be affected by transport infrastructure projects or policy recommendations in the Plan. designated sites, protected
+To avoid or, where infeasible, minimise impacts to designated cultural, architectural and archaeological resources. impacts to designated cultural, Proximity to and land take from designated sites, protected structures, ACAs or RMPs.